kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/ubuntu.md

 The startx command is a shell script that acts as a front end to xinit(1).
 It's often run without any arguments.

 By default, the startx command sends errors to the .xerrors file in the user's home directory.

+## Recover Ubuntu Desktop

+If you have any wierdness and do not know how to fix it,

+`sudo apt autoremove gdm3 ubuntu-desktop`
+`sudo apt purge gdm3 ubuntu-desktop`
+`sudo apt-get install gdm3 ubuntu-desktop`

 ### Ref